vodquang96/django-anymail/docs/sending/anymail_additions.rst

 helpful if you are working with Python development tools that offer type checking or other static code analysis.

+Availability of these features varies by ESP, and there may be additional limitations even when an ESP does support a particular feature.
+Be sure to check Anymail's docs for your :ref:`specific ESP <supported-esps>`.
+If you try to use a feature your ESP does not offer, Anymail will raise an :ref:`unsupported feature <unsupported-features>` error.

 .. _anymail-send-options: